@bagawork/framework

 is implemented inFrameworkPage

-(it has a access to the currently shownPage
+has access to the currently shownPage

 , and an instance of it)